ArcBlock/abtnode-docs/src/introduction/abtnode-access/index.md

 After authorization you will have ownership of the ABT Node.
 You will have full access to all components of the respective ABT Node.
 You can perform administration tasks not limiting to the following :
 - Monitor ABT Node KPIs (CPU, memory, storage)
-- use the Marketplace to install Blocklets
+- Use the Marketplace to install Blocklets
-- update / remove Blocklets
+- Update and remove Blocklets
-- configure routing to the different apps
+- Configure routing to the different apps
-- add / remove team member
+- Add and remove team member
-- troubleshoot using logs
+- Troubleshoot using logs
-- provide SSH access to the ABT node
+- Provide SSH access to the ABT node
 - API Access keys

 ![ready-to-use](./images/ready-to-use.png)